apicart/brackets/readme.md

 ```

 ## Events
-Before the rendering method is called, the beforeRender method is initialized.
-When the rendering is done, the afterRender method is called.
-Those methods can serve for editing parameters
-before rendering and to another actions after the rendering.
+During the whole rendering process, there are triggered two events.
+- Before render (beforeRender) - this event is triggered before the whole rendering process starts
+- After render (afterRender) - this event is triggered after the rendering process is complete

-Those methods receives whole configuration object as `this` parameter.
+Both events triggers methods with the configuration object provided as `this`.

 ```html
 <div id="app">